-First things first, not everyone is looking to help.
+First things first, not everyone is looking to help right now.
 It’s important to build up a business network full of people that may offer you benefit in the future.
 Look for people who can act as mentors.
 They needn’t be in the same trade as you, but someone who has been operating in the local area for the past 20 years is likely to understand the challenges you will face.
 Although someone might not be able to help you right now, they might know someone who can.

-If someone in your network is looking for favours, advice, product discounts and asks you to spread the word but never gives anything in return, then they’re not worth your time.
+If someone in your network is looking for favors, advice or product discounts and asks you to spread the word but never gives anything in return, then they’re not worth your time.
 Ditch them.
 Or rather, ghost them, as you don’t want to burn any bridges.
 After all, a few months or years down the line they might have learnt that healthy business relationships are about give and take.

 If you have some observations about how someone else is running their business, don’t gossip behind their backs.
 Chances are your intentions are good and you just want to help, but it can often come across as an attack.
 You could mind your own business, but if you want to be helpful you’ve got to be careful about how you come across.
 Find a time to bring the topic up naturally when no one is around and try to find out whether they are even aware of the problem.
 Try posing it as a question: “How have you found online sales, then?
 The insights are really useful for prioritising best sellers, aren’t they?” sounds a lot better than “you’re still getting the hang of this new-fangled ‘internet’ thing, aren’t you?”

 It takes time to build a relationship and other businesses aren’t likely to put faith in you without seeing your worth.
 Once they have seen that you listen to advice, use common sense and can make a success of your business, other business owners are likely to approach you.
-As with other areas of your life, staying away from gossip and being authentic goes a long way.
+As with other areas of your life, being authentic and passionate goes a long way.